 Truly bespoke treatment plans individually designed for each eye of every patient.
 Dr Pillai was one of the first surgeons in the UK to perform bilateral (both eyes treated on the same day) Lasik treatment.
 AVC’s Medical Director and laser surgeon is a refractive and corneal specialist with over 25 years of experience as an ophthalmic surgeon.

 If a patient is found unsuitable for laser treatment, alternative treatments can be offered to correct the prescription.
-AVC have the largest independent optometrist network in the country, meaning patients can have treatment at the Harley Street clinic and enjoy incredible aftercare at a more convenient location.
+AVC has the largest independent optometrist network in the country, meaning patients can have treatment at the Harley Street clinic and enjoy incredible aftercare at a more convenient location.
 Transparent pricing – you pay the same price regardless of how complex your prescription is.

 Lasik treats prescriptions up to -9D, +4D with an astigmatism of up to -5D.
 Lasek is able to treat prescriptions up to -9D, +3D with an astigmatism of up to -5D.